DokeyAI/dokeyai-data/README.md

 # DokeyAI Data

-This is the repo for dokeyai's public products and categories.
+This is the repo for dokeyai's public AI products and categories data.

 ## Data Files